open-amt-cloud-toolkit/docs/docs/Microservices/RPC/commandsRPC.md

 RPC is primarily used for communicating with the Remote Provision Server (RPS) for activating and/or deactivating AMT devices.
-Additional optional arguments allow for things such as easier development testing or for use in network environments utilizing proxies.
+Optional arguments allow for things such as easier development testing or for use in network environments utilizing proxies.

 All currently available arguments and their definitions are listed below along with example commands.